SidSrinath/SidSrinath/README.md

 ### What I’m Working On

 - Deploying a cloud-based backend system and designing its infrastructure for scale and reliability.
-- Exploring multi-agent reinforcement learning (MARL) for adaptive AI systems.
+- Building ML pipelines and predictive models for automation and analytics.
 - Deepening my understanding of software design patterns and engineering best practices in Java.

 ---